 Internal walls

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Some shrinkage cracking was noted along with visible screwheads however within the limitations of our inspection, no significant defects were noted.

 Floors including sub-floors

 Repair category 1

-Notes Areas of loose flooring were noted underfoot.
-Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.